tlwilliams895/lchs/src/chapters/loops/exercises.rst

 ``for`` Practice
 -----------------

-   INSERT REPL.IT LINK HERE!!!
+.. admonition:: Note

+   If your teacher uses repl.it *classroom*, follow these instructions to access this assignment.

+   .. todo:: Insert textbook link here!

+   If your teacher has NOT set up a repl.it classroom, click each problem link to access the different sets of starter code.

 #.
-Construct ``for`` loops that accomplish the following tasks:
+Construct ``for`` loops that accomplish the `following tasks <https://repl.it/@launchcode/LCHS-For-Loop-Exercises-1>`__:

    a.
 Print the numbers 0 - 20, one number per line.
    b.
 Print only the ODD values from 3 - 29, one number per line.